Anne-Marie Green

-Anne-Marie Green (born September 21, 1971) is a New York City-based news anchor for American television network CBS.
+Anne-Marie Green (born September 21, 1971) is a correspondent for the CBS News program 48 Hours.

 Green began her career as a reporter for CKVR-TV in Barrie and at Rogers Cable News in Mississauga, both located in Ontario.
 She was a news anchor in Toronto beginning in June 2001 with CITY-TV and also anchored at CablePulse 24, a 24-hour cable news channel servicing the greater Toronto area.

 Green joined KYW-TV (CBS 3) in October 2004 as a general assignment reporter and also a co-anchor for Sunday morning newscasts alongside Ben Simoneau.

-In October 2012, she became a substitute anchor for CBS News' Up to the Minute.
-She was subsequently named the anchor for the CBS News early morning news broadcast CBS Morning News from New York City effective January 21, 2013.
-Green left CBS Morning News on October 4, 2024 to join CBS' 48 Hours.
+In October 2012, she became a substitute anchor for CBS News' overnight show, Up to the Minute (later the CBS Overnight News, and now CBS News Roundup).
+She was subsequently named the anchor of the CBS Morning News (later renamed CBS News Mornings) effective January 21, 2013.
+Green also served as morning anchor for CBSN, later renamed CBS News 24/7.
+Green left CBS News Mornings and her anchoring roles on CBS News 24/7 on October 4, 2024 to join 48 Hours.